-Orders totaling \$5,000, but less than \$89,999, not on state contract and not in an exempt category, require written bids.
-For all orders \$5,000 to \$89,999.99, a request for quotation shall be mailed or faxed to prospective bidders.
-(FIN F046, and FIN F047).
-Vendors should complete the form and return it to the Purchasing Department.
-The written quotation shall become a permanent part of the bid file.
+Orders totaling \$5,000, but less than \$89,999, not on state contract, not in an exempt category and not currently included on any GCS Purchasing bid, require written quotes/bids.
+For all orders \$5,000 to \$89,999.99, a request for quotation shall be emailed or faxed to prospective bidders.
+The written quotation shall become a permanent part of the bid file or attached to the PO for the current FY.
 A fair and open competition climate shall be maintained in seeking competitive bids.